vincoss/blazor-samples/src/SVG_Samples/Readme.md

 ## Done
 z index
-rewrite the svg performance with blazor
+	basically items order is as they are added on the screen rewrite the svg performance with blazor
 	make that simple
 	just add child svg and change x,y on timer